megazazik/cached-bind/README.md

 `cached-bind` will help you to resolve this issue easy.

 ## How it works?
-When `cached-bind` is called with some key for the first time it creates a wrapper for object's original function and return it.
+When `cached-bind` is called with some key for the first time it creates a wrapper for an original function and return it.
 Next call with the same key `cached-bind` returns the same existed wrapper even if args were changed.
 ``bind(obj, 'doSomething', 1, true) === bind(obj, 'doSomething', 1, false)``
 It create a new wrapper for every call with a new key.